VBIndex/py_vb_toolbox/README.md

 3. Region of Interest analyses: Medium level of parallelism.
 Will spawn as many jobs as there are ROIs, or number of CPUS, whichever is the lowest.

-Specially in the whole brain analyses, having a well optimized BLAS installation will grandly accelerate the process, and allow for a high degree of paralelism.
-Both MKL and OpenBLAS have been shown to offer great results.
+Specially in the whole brain analyses, having a well optimized BLAS installation will grandly accelerate the process, and allow for a further paralelism.
+Both MKL and OpenBLAS have been shown to offer fast analyses.
 If you are using the Anaconda distribution, you will have a good BLAS pre-configured.

 ## Developer Information